achalpratap/Zomato-SQL-Analysis/README.md

 - Find all the veg restaurants
 - Find Minimum and Maximum value for all customers

 ## Query for the Zomato SQL dataset questions
+All the query for the Zomato SQL dataset questions are avilable at https://github.com/achalpratap/Zomato-SQL-Analysis/blob/main/Zomato_casestudy_sql.sql

+## Feedback

+If you have any feedback, please reach out to us at singhachal338@gmail.com